5 Tips For Confidence At Work: Banish Your Imposter Syndrome

-Fiona Grayson, Founder of She can.
-She did., — a platform that supports female entrepreneurs in their teens, twenties and thirties — tells us how she boosts her confidence at work and banishes that dreaded imposter syndrome we all know (and don’t love!).
+Fiona Grayson, Founder of the She can.
+She did. podcast — a platform that supports female entrepreneurs in their teens, twenties and thirties — tells us how she boosts her confidence at work and banishes that dreaded imposter syndrome we all know (and don’t love!).
 These five tips serve as a great checklist to reference before any work (or life!) challenge.

 In addition to her list, Fiona shares that confidence comes from accepting deep down that sometimes things do not work out the way you want them to — and that is ok.
 There is much to be gained from persevering regardless of the outcome, and never giving in when that self-doubt, anxiety, or imposter syndrome creeps in.
 Remember that you’re a whole lot stronger than you think.
 Dig deep, keep going and remember that you’ve got this!

 As the saying goes: ‘fail to prepare, prepare to fail’.

 Life would be a lot easier if we didn’t have to put the work in to win, wouldn’t it?
 But there’s something so satisfying about the feeling of finishing a task that you’ve been dreading, knowing deep down that you put the work in, and it went as well as it could have gone.

 I grew up in a household where I was told that so long as I’ve done my best to prepare for things, the outcome doesn’t matter; I can hold my head high regardless.

 Despite nerves being ever-present, there’s something so liberating about walking into a meeting, pitch, public speaking engagement or any scary work task, knowing deep down that I’ve done all I can to prepare.